Sitting at a Loss

 There are a few things to keep in mind:

-- The 1800s stock markets were dominated by railroads and utilities, with a few industrial companies scattered in by region.
-So sector concentration in the U.S. increases the further back in time you go.
+• The 1800s stock market was dominated by railroads and utilities, with a few industrial companies scattered in by region.
+Sector concentration in the U.S. increases the further back in time you go.

 Most of the time, investors are more likely to experience market gains than losses one year after buying a basket of stocks.
 And the losses usually correct themselves within a year or two.